Pinhole Technique FAQ’s

-Only Board Certified Periodontists who have passed the extra training to perform the procedure, should be allowed to carry it out.
+Only Board Certified Periodontists who have passed the extra training to perform the procedure should be allowed to carry it out.
 Dr Stoner is the only Board Certified Periodontist in Columbus who offers the Pinhole Technique and has been fully qualified to do so by Dr. Chao.
-Periodontist specialize in the gums and have been through a minimum three years additional schooling in order to be the best qualified in understanding of your gum’s health and restoration.
+Periodontists specialize in the gums and have been through a minimum three years additional schooling in order to be the best qualified in an understanding of your gum’s health and restoration.

 Does The Pinhole Rejuvenation Hurt?

-Local anesthetic will be used to numb the area that Dr Stoner will work on, but it is a very non-invasive procedure.
+A local anesthetic will be used to numb the area that Dr. Stoner will work on, but it is a very non-invasive procedure.

 Does it involve surgery and stitches?

 There will not be any cutting or suturing during this gum repairing surgical technique.
-This is one of the best aspects of the Pinhole Surgical Technique, that there is no stitches.
-Because of not having stitches in the mouth, the recovery time of the Pinhole procedure is practically nonexistent.
+This is one of the best aspects of the Pinhole Surgical Technique, that there are no stitches.
+Because of not having stitches in the mouth, the recovery time of the Pinhole procedure is practically non-existent.